uses

 However, the Windows Subsystem for Linux has totally changed the game.

-Lately though, I can do much of what I want through my own shell, mshell
+Lately though, I can do much of what I want through my own shell, mshell.

 For my home computers, I’m currently running Manjaro and Arch.